GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ### Error logs {: #errors }

-Now let's try breaking the extension.
-We can throw a syntax error by removing the closing quote in the `popup.js` file:
+Now let's break the extension.
+We can do so by removing the closing quote in the `popup.js` file:

 {% Label %}popup.js{% endLabel %}